 How to access and correct your personal information

 PartnerSPEAK will endeavor to keep your personal information accurate, complete and up to date.

 If you wish to make a request to access and/or correct the personal information we hold about you, you should make the request by contacting us and we will usually respond within 10 days.

 PartnerSPEAK's website may contain links to websites operated by third parties.
 If you access a third-party website through our website, personal information may be collected by that third-party website.
 We will make no representation or warranties in relation to the privacy practices of any third party provider or website and we are not responsible for the privacy policies or the content of any third party or website.
 Third-party providers/websites are responsible for informing you about their own privacy practices and we encourage you to read their privacy policies.

 If you have a question or concern in relation to our handling of your personal information or this Policy, you can contact us for assistance as follows:

 Post: 15 Pax Parade, Curlewis, VIC 3222

 Inquiries and complaints

 For more information or complaints about how PartnerSPEAK handles, processes and manages your personal information, please contact us.

 If you've made a complaint, we will acknowledge that your complaint has been received and action it as soon as possible.
-In Australia, if we fail to respond to your complaint within 30 days of receiving it in writing or if you have the right, depending on the jurisdiction, to make a complaint to the Privacy Commissioner at any time, though the Privacy Commissioner may refer you back to us if you did not make the complaint to us in the first instance.
+In Australia, if we fail to respond to your complaint within 30 days of receiving it in writing you have the right, depending on the jurisdiction, to make a complaint to the Privacy Commissioner at any time, though the Privacy Commissioner may refer you back to us if you did not make the complaint to us in the first instance.